Conditions (album): Promotion and release

 In Melbourne, coinciding with the launch of the album, the logo and title of the album were spray painted on pavements, including in Melbourne's central business district.
 Their debut album was released in Australia through Liberation Music on 19 June 2009.
 It was later released in the United Kingdom on 10 August 2009.

-It was released in the United States on 13 October 2009, through Glassnote Records, a label which specializes in alternative rock music.
+It was released in the United States on 13 October 2009, through Glassnote Records and Columbia Records.

 10th Anniversary Edition

-The 10th anniversary of Conditions was marked by a limited edition vinyl and an upcoming tour in Australia.
+The 10th anniversary of Conditions was marked by a limited-edition vinyl and a tour in Australia.

-On 9 August 2019, Conditions was reissued in a limited edition white vinyl with a gatefold sleeve with commemorative imagery from the early days of the band's career.
+On 9 August 2019, Conditions was reissued in a limited-edition white vinyl with a gatefold sleeve with commemorative imagery from the early days of the band's career.

-A 3 date tour of Melbourne, Brisbane, and Sydney was announced, with a 4th date being added later.
+A 3-date tour of Melbourne, Brisbane, and Sydney was announced, with a 4th date being added later.
 The tour is set to begin on 4 December 2019, and will feature special guests The Lazy Eyes, and Djirri Djirri.